ucnclab/ucnclab.github.io/_pages/cv.md

 Funding Grants
 ======
-  <ul>{% for post in site.researchs reversed %}
+  <ul>{% for post in site.research reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

 Patents
 ======
   <ul>{% for post in site.patents reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

 Service and leadership
 ======
-* Founder and Director of the Laboratory of Upconversion Luminescent Micro/Nanocrystals
+* Founder and Director of the Laboratory of Upconversion Luminescent Micro/Nanocrystals.
-* Member of some scientific societies in China
+* Member of some scientific societies in China.
-* Oral speaker for international conferences
+* Invited oral speaker for some international conferences.